HQSquantumsimulations/qoqo-qir/qoqo_qir/README.md

 qoqo-qir provides the QirBackend class that allows users translate a qoqo circuit into a QIR file.
 Not all qoqo operations have a corresponding QIR expression.
-Circuits containing operations without a corresponding expression can not be translated.
+Circuits containing operations without a corresponding expression cannot be translated.

 If you intend to use the produced QIR expression with the QIR alliance's QIR-runner you should use the measure_all argument.